turingschool/curriculum/source/projects/blogger.markdown

 <% end %>
 ```

 In the Ruby community there is a mantra of "Don't Repeat Yourself" -- but that's exactly what I've done here.
-This view is basically the same as the `new.html.erb` -- the only changes are the H1 and the name of the button.
+This view is basically the same as the `new.html.erb` -- the only change is the H1.
 We can abstract this form into a single file called a _partial_, then reference this partial from both `new.html.erb` and `edit.html.erb`.

 #### Creating a Form Partial